By Sandi Crabtree

 Growing Lily of the Valley

 This easy-care plant doesn’t require much to thrive.
 Preferring partial shade and a moist soil, growing lily of the valley is easy if you know how and when to plant.
+That being said, these plants are adaptable and will grow very well in dry shade too.
 Lily of the valley can also be adapted to full sun or full shade, depending on the amount of moisture it receives.

 When purchasing plants, look for the following cultivars: